ryanandriant/codecademy-datascience/README.md

 # codecademy-datascience
-All projects and challenges provided by www.codecademy.com
+All projects and challenges provided by www.codecademy.com in Data Scientist Career Path